 Get the Look:

 “For the third look, we did a dewy eye inspired by a night out—something she would do for a jazz club in Harlem.
-We still worked with neutral tones—you know, very classic beauty, but it’s cool-girl classic beauty.
-We took a bronzey-red color on the lid and a little but of a gold highlight on the inner corners of the eye.
+We still worked with neutral tones—you know, very classic beauty, but it’s a cool-girl classic beauty.
+We took a bronzey-red color on the lid and a little bit of a gold highlight on the inner corners of the eye.
 Then I put a gloss on top of that.
-MAC makes a mixing medium called Shine ($22) that will stay better and is easier for day-to-day wear, but I used Lucas’ Papaw Ointment ($8).
+MAC makes a mixing medium called Shine ($23) that will stay better and is easier for day-to-day wear, but I used Lucas’ Papaw Ointment ($8).
 It looks really beautiful in photos, but you don’t want to put that glossy effect over a powder shadow necessarily, unless you’re mixing it together before you apply it, because it won’t transfer very well.
 If you put it on top of a cream, it’s fine.
-But for day to day, I recommend MAC Shine.” — Mellinger
+But for every day, I recommend MAC Shine.” —Mellinger

 BYRDIE: Walk us through your typical beauty routine.
 Do you have any rituals that you find yourself doing each time you get ready?

 CLEO WADE: The first thing I do before anything else is meditate.
 It’s a lot easier to take care of your outer self if your inner self is taken care of.
 I am a longtime lover of flower waters.
 I spray lavender water and rose water on my face every morning.
 As for moisturizer, I usually use vitamin E oil, but lately, I have been obsessed with Honest Beauty Younger Face Deep Hydration Cream ($25).
 I travel so much, which is so dehydrating, so it has been a savior for me.
 It puts the life back in your skin without covering it in chemicals, which is so important to me, especially for products I use daily.

 BYRDIE: What's your secret for maintaining your curls?
 Do you have any favorite hair products?